signed-log/cookiecutter-pypackage/CONTRIBUTING.rst

 ::

-5. When you're done making changes, check that your changes pass flake8.
-Since, this package contains mostly templates the flake should be run for tests
+5. When you're done making changes, check that your changes pass ``pre-commit``.
+You will need to install it:
-   directory:

    .. code-block:: bash

-        $ flake8 ./tests
+        pre-commit install

 ::

-6. The next step would be to run the test cases. `cookiecutter-pypackage` uses pytest, you can run PyTest.
+6. The next step would be to run the test cases. ``cookiecutter-pipenv`` uses pytest, you can run PyTest.
 Before you run pytest you should ensure all dependencies are installed:

    .. code-block:: bash

-        $ pip install -rrequirements_dev.txt
         $ pytest ./tests

-   If you get any errors while installing cryptography package (something like `#include <openssl/aes.h>`).
+   If you get any errors while installing cryptography package (something like ``#include <openssl/aes.h>``).
 Please update your pip version and try again:

    .. code-block:: bash